YanYuanFE/react-native-signature-canvas/README.md

 ## Using Typescript

-To use Typescript just import `SignatureViewRef` and in [useRef hook](https://reactjs.org/docs/hooks-reference.html#useref) inform that the reference is of the `SignatureViewRef` type, with that the `readSignature` and `clearSignature` methods will be available.
+To use Typescript just import `SignatureViewRef` and in [useRef hook](https://reactjs.org/docs/hooks-reference.html#useref) inform that the reference is of the `SignatureViewRef` type, with that the regular `ref` methods will be available.

 ```ts
 import React, { useRef } from "react";